HOW TO MAKE AN ELOPEMENT SPECIAL:

 Have your pilot drop you at a mountain ridge for a sunset ceremony with a view to say your vows, explore the surroundings and just take in the scenery.
 Being the only ones out there amidst the stoic beauty of the mountains is a humbling and calming feeling.
 For a less rushed experience, make sure you get enough time (two hours minimum) and visit at least two different spots with unique views.
 One of my favorite Instagram accounts to peek and drool over is Wanaka Helicopters in New Zealand.
 These guys regularely fly out couples to the most amazing elopement locations - I just can’t get over the beauty of these intimate weddings outdoors.
 In Austria, the helicopter company Sennair does an amazing job with flying couples out to the most beautiful mountain tops for their helicopter wedding.

 Certain places lend itself to rent a vehicle and drive dirt roads to get to spectacular, unique and more secluded places.
 Finding a dedicated driver with lots of experience and knowledge who will take care of the driving part, taking off any pressure of you in order to fully enjoy the surroundings is key.
 Driving off road in Iceland, the desert in Morocco or the US Westcoast like Moab for sunrise or sunset is going to make for a unique experience.

-If you now think: wait a minute, we’d love to do a few off of this list but one day isn’t gonna cut it!
+If you are thinking: wait a minute, we’d love to do a few off of this list but one day isn’t gonna cut it!
+We want beach AND the mountains!
 Who says you can’t?
 Every elopement and every couple is unique.
 Remember: YOU are in full control of your elopement day, be as creative and dreamy about it as you want.
 Something hasn’t been done before?